A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Introduction

 Observe that a high-probability worst-case update time bound of $O(\alpha \log^2(n))$ allows us to stop the algorithm whenever its update time exceeds the $O(\alpha \log^2(n))$ bound and in this way obtain an algorithm that is correct with high probability.

 \begin{remark} By Item~\ref{item:main-correctness}, the converted algorithm $A'$ stores a slightly different data structure than the original algorithm $A$, because it maintains $O(\log(n))$ copies $D_i$ of the data structure in $A$.
 The data structure in $A'$ is equally powerful to that in $A$ because it can answer all the same queries in the same asymptotic time: $A'$ always has a pointer to some $D_i$ that is guaranteed to be fixed, so it can use $D_i$ to answer queries.
-The main difference is that the answers produced by $A'$ may have less ``continuity'' then those produced by $A$: for example, in a dynamic maximal matching algorithm, if each query outputs the entire maximal matching, then a single update may change the pointer in $A'$ from some $D_i$ to some $D_j$, and $A'$ will then output a completely different maximal matching before and after the update.
+The main difference is that the answers produced by $A'$ may have less ``continuity'' than those produced by $A$: for example, in a dynamic maximal matching algorithm, if each query outputs the entire maximal matching, then a single update may change the pointer in $A'$ from some $D_i$ to some $D_j$, and $A'$ will then output a completely different maximal matching before and after the update.
+However, combining $A'$ with the very recent black-box reduction in \cite{SolomonS18} we can turn $A'$ into a ``continuous'' one at the cost of an extra $(1+\eps)$ factor in the approximation.
+By applying this reduction with $ \epsilon' = \epsilon/2 $ we obtain a fully dynamic algorithm for maintaining a matching with an approximation factor of $ 2 (1+\eps/2) = (2+\eps)$ and a high-probability worst-case update time of $O(\log^6(n) + 1/\epsilon)$.
+(See the end of Section~\ref{sec:matching} for more explanations.)

 Note that this issue does not arise in our dynamic spanner algorithm, as the spanner is formed by the union of the spanners of all copies. \end{remark}